How to Conduct Financial Health Checkups for Clients: Complete Guide for Financial Advisors

 Emergency Fund Optimization:

-• Target: 3-6 months expenses for W-2 employees, 6-12 months for business owners
+1. Target: 6-12 months expenses for salaried employees, 12-18 months for business owners

 Goal-Specific Savings Analysis: